 Stories about Christmas abound.
 Some of those stories are filled with the sadness of missing a loved one.
 Others retell a time when we were far from home, or Christmas didn’t turn out the way we painted it in our imaginations.
 Mostly, however, the stories we share are the happy ones.
 This is one of those tales.

 One winter day, about a week before Christmas, the girls were out playing in the yard.
 There was snow on the ground.
 I’d look out the back door occasionally to check on them, then go back to doing whatever Mom’s did 25 years ago.
-Awhile later, there was a knock on the front door.
+A while later, there was a knock on the front door.
 There standing on my front porch were two little angels with rosy cheeks and snow on their hats.
-Standing between them was “The Christmas Tree”.
+Standing between them was “The Christmas Tree.”
 It was about 4′ tall.
-It was covered with snow and it was being held up by these two beautiful girls with looks of pride, love, accomplishment, and joy on their faces.
+It was covered with snow, and it was being held up by these two beautiful girls with looks of pride, love, accomplishment, and joy on their faces.
 As the story goes, they cut down a tree that we had planted, as a little pine sapling, about 5 years earlier, so that we’d have a Christmas tree.
 What Mom gets to have that moment?
-What Mom has the gift of a child not saying “I want…” but rather thinking about how she can take the Christmas tree off her Mom’s list?
+What Mom has the gift of a child not saying “I want…” but instead thinking about how she can take the Christmas tree off her Mom’s list?
 Who wouldn’t take that moment and hold it in her heart forever?